unixorn/awesome-zsh-plugins/README.md

 * [pr-exec-time](https://github.com/zpm-zsh/pr-exec-time) - Adds a variable you can use to display the execution time of the last command run.
 * [pr-git](https://github.com/zpm-zsh/pr-git) - Creates a global variable with `git` status information that can be displayed in prompts.
 * [pr-is-root](https://github.com/zpm-zsh/pr-is-root) - Sets an environment variable you can use in a custom prompt when running as root.
+* [pr-jobs](https://github.com/zpm-zsh/pr-jobs) - Creates an environment variable which can be used to display background job information in a custom prompt.
 * [pr-node](https://github.com/zpm-zsh/pr-node) - Sets an environment variable which can be used to display nodeJS information in a custom prompt.
 * [pretty-time](https://github.com/sindresorhus/pretty-time-zsh) - Convert seconds to a human readable string: 165392 → 1d 21h 56m 32s.
 * [profile-secrets](https://github.com/gmatheu/shell-plugins) - Securely keep sensitive variables (api tokens, passwords, etc) as part of your terminal init files.
 Uses gpg to encrypt/decrypt the file with your secrets.